marcosiino/pipeflow-php/DOCUMENTATION.md

 # Pipeflow PHP Library Documentation

-**Note:** the following documentation has been written and is mantained with the support of the AI.
-Please report me if you encounter any error in the documentation instructions so that I can fix it manually.
+**Note:** The following documentation has been written and is maintained with the support of AI.
+Please report any errors you encounter in the documentation instructions so that I can fix them manually.

 ## Table of Contents
 - [Introduction](#introduction)